Projects in Motion

 The problem remains that they only generate power for about 6 hours on an average sunshine day and are unstable.
 These problems can only be addressed by sourcing balancing power from some source or using battery storage.
 While this technology is constantly improving, it is still the costliest part of any solar installation.

 In the household sector, a quiet revolution is underway with tens of thousands of small solar installations on roofs linked to small Lithium batteries to hold electrical energy when the panels are not operating.
-Such installations have reduced in cost very dramatically but still cost about US$5000.
-This development is now spreading to industry and mining with balancing power being provided from other sources.

 Recent technological developments in the electrical energy industry has profound implications for the industry worldwide.
 The leading change has been driven by both market forces and technology in the solar panel sector.
 Solar panels have increased in their capacity and reduced in price at such a rate that today a megawatt of installed capacity can be created for a fraction of the alternatives, including hydro, natural gas and nuclear.

 The consequence of these changes are being felt across the world as clients choose to go “off grid” and increasing volumes of low cost energy become available in established markets.
-China has stated that they think their grid may be reaching saturation point.
-Other markets are trying to interpret what the arrival of virtually free electricity means for them.

 In the past 5 years the growth in the mining sector has been phenomenal with mining-based export earnings increasing fivefold.
 This is now putting great pressure on the country’s infrastructure of rail and road capacity as well as electrical energy.
 The Intensive Energy User Group was formed by the industry in response to this challenge and the request by the National Utility for help in meeting the growing demand.